cdisc-org/DataExchange-ODM-LinkML/docs/TargetTransitionRef.md

 # Slot: TargetTransitionRef

-_TargetTransition reference: Provides a reference to a Transition element._
+_TargetTransition reference: TargetTransition provides a reference to a Transition element that is the target of a branching._